ultraviolet-1986/patina/README.md

 1. User name and host name.
 2. Current working directory.
-3. Command prompt for Patina BASH ('P$' as opposed to '$').
+3. Command prompt for Patina BASH ('P$' or 'P#' as opposed to '$' or '#').

 From this point onward, all Patina commands should now be available.

 ## Features

-Patina is a BASH script with transparent and easy-to-read code, which contains the following features:
+Patina is a collection of BASH scripts with transparent and easy-to-read code, which contains the following features:

 - Compatible with any Linux distribution and Microsoft Windows 10 using the Windows sub-system for Linux, requiring only BASH to operate at its most